amonapp/amonagent-ansible/README.md

 The variables that can be passed to this role are as follows:

-    api_key: ''  # The API key for your Amon Instance
+    amon_api_key: ''  # The API key for your Amon Instance
-    amon_instance: "http://youramoninstance.amon.cx"    # The URL pointing to your Amon Instance
+    amonagent_amon_instance: "https://subdomain.amon.cx"    # The URL pointing to your Amon Instance

 Installation